alexsullivan114/alexsullivan114.github.io/_posts/2020-03-01-rx-singles-boilerplate.markdown

 permalink: "/damn-you-singles/"
 ---

-I just started working on a new codebase that makes very heavy use of RX and what I realized was that the thing that's painful about codebases that do everything in Rx isn't the fundamental Rx principles, it's that we're using `Single` and `Completable` in places where we should just be doing imperative programming.
+I just started working on a new codebase that makes heavy use of RxJava and what I realized is that the thing that's painful about codebases that do everything in Rx isn't the fundamental Rx principles, it's that we're using `Single` and `Completable` in places where we should just be doing imperative programming.